 Security is not a big problem, however we remind our guests to take sensible precautions.
 These include not wearing ostentatious jewellery, not showing or counting money in public, and not going to certain areas at night.
 Basically it’s a case of using common sense, particularly in large cities.

 Is the gorilla permit included in the tour cost?

 Yes.
 These permits are bought well in advance of the tour due to the high demand for them.
 Only a limited number of people can see the gorillas on any given day.
-Recently the Rwandan Government doubled the cost of the permit to USD$1500 per person.
-While this is expensive, the cost helps support the gorilla conservation programme.

 How long does it take to get to the gorillas?